-As discussed above, a property can be considered as deemed to be let-out, if the assessee has occupied more than one house (two houses from financial year 2019-20 onward) during the financial year.
+As discussed above, a property can be considered as deemed to be let-out, if the assessee has occupied more than two house (two houses is applicable with effect from financial year 2019-20 onward) during the financial year.

 If it’s treated as deemed to be let out, then income will be taxable under the head house property as if its let out.
 All other tax deductions as applicable under section 24 is also allowed for a deemed to be let out property.

 House property is considered as let-out if its rented for the whole or part of the financial year.
 In this case, income will be taxable under the head house property after allowing tax deduction under section 24.
 For a let-out property, standard deduction is 30% of the net annual value and there is no limit for deduction on interest on borrowed capital.